Larry's Take on Gun Control and Violent Crime

 Who could be opposed to women protecting themselves on the streets of our fair country?
 It's a matter of decency.
 How would our nation's lawmakers vote on WoCC?
 They wouldn't want to be perceived as misogynists, would they?

-There are something like 100 million firearms in the US.
+There are something like 100 million firearms in the USA.
 We Americans have a strong tradition of firearm ownership for self-defense, and for other lawful uses.
-Looking at recent precedent, there's been a decidedly underwhelming compliance with restrictions on so-called Assault Weapons here.
-Draconian firearms Prohibition in the U.S. would have unintended consequences.
+Draconian firearms Prohibition in the USA would have unintended consequences.
 Some of them are even foreseeable, in the light of American history.
 Here's what Sembj has to say on the subject of Prohibition's Lessons and Gun Control.
 LINK.

 How Criminals Serve No Prison Time for Illegally Carrying a Gun: Concurrent Sentences